 Notes: Kings Canyon National Park, America's 25th national park, was established on March 4, 1940 when President Franklin D. Roosevelt signed legislation which preserved Kings Canyon and Evolution Valley (South Fork of San Joaquin River).
 The new park incorporated General Grant National Park, America's 4th national park (established on October 1, 1890), and smaller tracts to its south and east.
 Two months later, on June 21, 1940, President Roosevelt signed Proclamation 2411 which added Redwood Canyon, including a portion of Redwood Mountain Grove (the largest grove of giant redwoods), to the park.

 On August 14, 1958, the park expanded again when President Dwight D. Eisenhower signed legislation which added Big Stump Grove.
 On August 6, 1965, the park expanded further when President Lyndon B. Johnson signed legislation which added Tehipite Valley (Middle Fork of Kings River) and Cedar Grove.
-On September 28, 1984, Kings Canyon National Park expanded for the last time when President Ronald W. Reagan signed legislation which added Chimney Rock (also known as the Jennie Lakes Addition).
+On September 28, 1984, Kings Canyon National Park expanded for the last time when President Ronald W. Reagan signed legislation which transferred the Chimney Rock (also known as Jennie Lakes) Addition to the park.

 Today, Kings Canyon National Park encompasses 722 mi2 (1869 km2) of terrain and receives nearly 600,000 visitors annually.
 Together, Kings Canyon National Park and Sequoia National Park contain 866 mi (1,394 km) of hiking trails.

 Kings Canyon National Park includes 4 giant redwood groves: